 The agency is far exceeding the expectations of the standard.
-They are training the volunteers every two years and ensuring they are aware of the zero tolerance policy and PREA.
-The contractors at the facility stated they attend training with the facility staff, during this training they are receiving the same information as the employees.
+They are training the volunteers every two years and ensuring they are aware of the zero-tolerance policy and PREA.

 After a careful review of all documentation, and the information received during both the agency level and the facility level interviews, I found that the agency has substantially exceeded the requirements of this standard, and all provisions.
-This decision was based on the agencies overall commitment to sexual safety in their facilities.
+This decision was based on the agency's overall commitment to sexual safety in their facilities.